Government & Public Safety13 min read

 Key Facts

-• Florida does NOT require a notary exam but mandates a 3-hour education course from an approved provider
+• Florida does not require a notary exam, but first-time applicants must complete a 3-hour education course including electronic notarization (Fla.
+Stat. via Chapter 2000-164).

 Florida Notary Public Requirements Overview